-[1] The wood was analyzed and determined to be oak by Dr. Peter Klein, Universität Hamburg.
-He performed dendrochronology on the panel and concluded that the earliest creation date for the painting is 1655 (see report dated February 17, 1987, in NGA Conservation department files).

-[2]Infrared reflectography was performed with a Santa Barbara focalplane array InSb camera fitted with H and K astronomy filters.
+- [1] Earlier technical summaries of this work were prepared by Melissa Katz and Catherine Metzger.
+The wood was analyzed and determined to be oak by Dr. Peter Klein, Universität Hamburg.
+He performed dendrochronology on the panel and concluded that the earliest creation date for the painting is 1655 (see report dated February 17, 1987, in NGA conservation department files). - [2] Infrared reflectography was carried out using a Santa Barbara Focalplane InSb camera filtered to 1.5-1.8 microns (H filter) and 2.0-2.5 microns (K filter).